 Severe acute respiratory syndrome (SARS) facts

-- SARS is caused by a coronavirus (SARS-associated coronavirus or SARS-CoV) that exists in bats and palm civets in Southern China.
+- SARS is caused by a coronavirus (SARS-CoV) that exists in bats and palm civets in Southern China.

 - This infection can be spread easily from close person-to-person contact (such as living in the same household) via respiratory droplets that come in contact with skin or mucous membranes (eyes, mouth, or nose).